-Roofline Modulation ICA.
-Boston, MA
+Roofline Modulation ICA, Boston, MA

 S6.18.8 MODULATION: QUALIFYING STRATEGIES.
+To

-To qualify for a modulation credit, a façade shall comply with minimum dimensions outlined in Table 6.18.4 with the following additional three or more façade systems, at least two façade systems must be a minimum of 20 percent of the façade to qualify.
+qualify for a modulation credit, a façade shall comply with minimum dimensions outlined in Table 6.18.4, with the following additional considerations.
+Some strategies are limited to a maximum number of credits as noted.

+Multiple Façade Systems: For façades with two façade systems, no single façade system shall apply to less than 20 percent of the façade to qualify.
+For façades with three or more façade systems, at least two façade systems must be a minimum of 20 percent of the façade to qualify.
 Portions of the façade that do not meet the minimum 20 percent, such as narrow breaks or recesses may not contribute to this strategy.
 To qualify for this strategy, each façade system must vary from the other through a change in plane with a minimum of nine inches in depth, and 10 feet in length.